The Canberra-based firm provides world-leading cyber defence services to government agencies and the Australia Defence Force.

 “We’re trying to create them here to meet our needs and then export them to the world, which we’re already doing in the UK, Canada and New Zealand.”
 Penten focuses on two core areas of cyber security:

-The business was also named as the Telstra Medium and Making Waves Award winner, following on from Telstra ACT Business of the Year Award win earlier this year.
-Celebrating their 26th year, the Telstra Business Awards showcase the achievements and entrepreneurial spirit of Australia’s best small and medium businesses.
+The business was also named as the Telstra Medium and Making Waves Award winner, following on from Telstra ACT Business of the Year Award win earlier in 2018.
+Celebrating its 26th year, the Telstra Business Awards showcased the achievements and entrepreneurial spirit of Australia’s best small and medium businesses.

 The other business winners at the 2018 Telstra Business Awards include: